OMS Student/Family Handbook

 Phone Messages

 Should you wish to contact any staff member for any reason, simply call the main phone line and our receptionist will be happy to take a message.
 Teachers are not able to come to the phone during instructional hours, so it is best to leave a message.
-Phone messages are not taken or given to students, unless it is an emergency.
-Families are encouraged to contact staff via e-mail as well.
+You may also send a ParentSquare message or email to your child's teacher.
+Please know that teachers have 2 school days to respond to all communication.
+If it is an emergency, please call the front desk at 770-513-6800.

 Positive Behavior Intervention & Supports (PBIS)